‘Tell-tail’ signs of a happy pet

 Reading the signs

 There’s so much you can learn by observing your pet.
-Look at their eyes, for instance: is their gaze soft and calm?
+Look at their eyes, for instance: is their gaze soft and relaxed?
 Do they blink slowly back at you when you stare?
 Happy pets are visibly relaxed: their body shows no signs of tension, their ears are neutral and they’re receptive to what you do or say.
-A contented cat will hold her tail up as she moves while a happy pooch may grace you with a full-body wag!
+A contented cat will hold her tail upright as she moves while a happy pooch may grace you with a full body wag!

-Another sign of happiness is some of the high-pitched noises our furry friends make at times.
-Like the short, curious barks dogs make or those theatrical cat trills.
+Another sign of happiness is some of the high-pitched noises our furry friends make from time to time.
+Think of the short, curious barks dogs make or those theatrical cat trills.
 Healthy animals are engaged and interested in the space around them.
-So a shy kitty may enjoy watching all the action from her favourite spot, while a more outgoing pet will follow you around the house, hunt imaginary prey or even do a happy dance!
+So, a shy kitty may enjoy watching all the action from her favourite spot, while a more outgoing pet will follow you around the house, hunt imaginary prey or even do a happy dance!

 Running with the pack

 Exercise and play are natural to all animals, so wanting to engage in physical activity is a clear sign of good spirits.
-A pet that suddenly loses interest in games and daily walks may be in pain, so if this is the case, it’s advisable to see a vet.
+A pet that suddenly loses interest in games and daily walks may be in pain, so if this happens, we recommend seeing your vet.

 Other things to bear in mind are appetite and sleep.
 Happy pets enjoy food and are eager to get treats.
 They’re also great snoozers!
 Did you know adult cats and dogs sleep an average of 15 hours a day?
-But while eating and sleeping patterns can change as our friends grow old, again, any sudden changes could be a sign of illness.
+But while eating and sleeping patterns can change as our furry companions age, again, any sudden shift could be a sign of illness.

 More than skin-deep

-More often than not, a poor-looking coat could indicate nutritional deficiencies.
-You would be surprised at how many people notice an improvement in their pet’s coat after changing to a more wholesome diet.
-Regular brushing also helps maintain your pet’s coat in top condition as it activates blood flow and helps remove dead skin.
+Sometimes, a poor-looking coat can be a sign of nutritional deficiencies.
+You would be surprised by how many people notice an improvement in their pet’s coat after switching to a more wholesome diet.
+Regular brushing also helps maintain your pet’s coat in top condition as it stimulates blood flow and helps remove dead skin.

 A helping hand

 By now, we hope you feel more confident in recognising the traits of a satisfied pet.
 Like us, animals are not always basking in joy!
-So they may be a little grumpy at times – and that’s normal.
-However, it’s their habitual mood and behaviour that will tell you the most about them.
+So, they may be a little grumpy at times – and that’s normal.
+However, it’s their usual overall mood and behaviour that will tell you the most about them.

-As pet parents, we’re responsible for providing the best life we can with a good diet, sufficient exercise and as much play and love as time and energy allow.
-Get those things right and your pet will be happy from the inside and out.
+As pet parents, we’re responsible for providing the best life we can with a good diet, adequate exercise and as much play and love as time and energy allow.
+Get those basics right and your pet will be happy inside and out.